-The development of mobile displays that we spend an inordinate amount of time staring at every day is the product of a long line of innovations.
-It is interesting to think that the screen you are likely reading this text on, is the product of over a hundred years in technological advancement.
+The development of mobile displays, which we spend an inordinate amount of time staring at every day, is the product of a long line of innovations.

-Much like the human eye, many things in the world are the final product of a long line of incremental changes.
-Some enormous leaps forward, others tiny improvements on existing and proven tech.
+Much like the human eye, the final product that is the mobile display is the fruit of a very long line of incremental changes.
+Some were enormous leaps forward, others tiny improvements on existing and proven tech, but all vitally important for modern mobile phone displays.

-In the following article, we will explore some of the major steps in the development of modern mobile displays.
-The following are not all of the events that have occurred since the development of cathode ray tubes but are some of the most notable and/or interesting.
+Here we will explore some of the major steps in the development of modern mobile displays.
+The following milestones are not all of the events that have occurred since the development of cathode ray tubes but are some of the most notable and/or interesting.

 The history of most modern displays can be traced back to the birth of the cathode ray tube.
 This tech was first demonstrated in 1897 and was invented by Karl Ferdinand Braun.

-The technology would later be fully developed and was first commercialized in the 1920s.
-It was the dominant form of display for many devices until only recently being surpassed by LCD, Plasma, and OLED.
+In 1907, Russian scientist Boris Rosing used a CRT to transmit crude geometrical patterns onto a "television" screen.
+The technology would later be further developed and was first commercialized in the 1920s.
+It was the dominant form of display for many devices until it was surpassed by LCD, Plasma, and OLED.

-Electroluminescence, the natural phenomena, was first discovered by British experimenter H. J. Round.
+Electroluminescence, a natural phenomenon, was first observed by British experimenter H. J. Round in the early-1900s.
 His discovery would later lead to the first LED being developed by a Russian inventor, Oleg Lossev, in 1927.
+However, Lossev's work failed to attract much interest at the time.
+It was the 1960s before a commercial LED was developed.

 This would literally lay the foundations for the future development of LED technology that we know and love today.